All Episodes

 How's that?

-Okay, again, I'm willing to do that, but thank you, but I don't see how that can be.
+Well, okay, again, I'm willing to do that, but thank you.

-To prove the guy was a fake with reversals.
+It would have been just as interesting to prove the guy was a fake with reversals.

-So, I'm not sure what we've got here.
+So I'm not sure what we've got here.

-And if I can find the tape, I'll send it to David, and then we can have some kind of debate.
+And if I can find the tape, I'll send it to David and then we can have some kind of debate.

-That's all I concede to do.
+That's all I can see to do.

 But reversals are reversals are reversals.